L1lith/Melon-Solid/README.md

 # Melon Solid

-This project fuses the awesome frameworks Melon.js (for game development) and Solid.js (for making websites).
-By combining them together you can get the convience of HTML syntax while developing games using Melon.js
+This project fuses the awesome frameworks [Melon.js](https://www.melonjs.org) (for game development) and [Solid.js](https://www.solidjs.com/) (for making websites).
+By combining them together you can get the convience of HTML syntax for super easy development

 When using plain Melon.js we write our games like this (from the platformer example):

 ```jsx
 function onload() {
     if (!me.video.init(800, 600, {